Social anxiety

 This is not a flaw the RAADS-14 needs to be fixed for — it’s a known property the authors documented and that practitioners should incorporate into interpretation.
 A high RAADS-14 Social Anxiety subscale score therefore indicates a pattern that warrants comprehensive clinical evaluation considering both autism and SAD, rather than confirming autism specifically.

-If your RAADS-14 score sits at or near the cutoff (14 of 42) and is driven primarily by the Social Anxiety subscale (rather than Mentalizing Deficits or Sensory Reactivity), the result is genuinely ambiguous between autism and SAD.
+If you have taken the published RAADS-14 and your score sits at or near the cutoff (14 of 42) with the Social Anxiety subscale contributing most, the result is genuinely ambiguous between autism and SAD — Eriksson 2013 noted this directly.
 The constructive next step is comprehensive clinical evaluation by a clinician familiar with both adult autism and adult anxiety disorders, not self-conclusion in either direction.
-The methodology page for the LBL Adult Autism Test documents this constraint and the archetype routing that reflects it.
+The LBL-AAS framework approaches the same scope-limit differently: by having no social-anxiety construct at all, it explicitly does not attempt to differentiate autism from SAD on a single instrument.
+A user wanting both signals is best served by running both an autism-focused tool (the LBL-AAS or the published RAADS-14) and a social-anxiety-focused tool (the LBL Anxiety Test).

 Recent measurement-validity evidence